liam29102003/Walmart_fabric_data_pipeline/README.md

 * This stage uses a ForEach loop containing an Extraction_Loop activity
 * It performs the Bronze_Extraction process, which pulls data from external sources (REST APIs) and save them as Delta tables in their raw, untransformed state under the bronze schema.
 * This stage established a "Source of Truth".
-By landing data in Bronze layer first, this allow for re-producibility - if a transformation fails, it allow re-running the pipeline from the Bronze layer[...]
+By landing data in Bronze layer first, this allow for re-producibility - if a transformation fails, it allow re-running the pipeline from the Bronze layer without having to hit the external source systems again.

 ### Stage 2: Silver Technical Layer (silver_t)